Archway, London: Local government

 The ancient parish of Islington stretched over three miles from its southern boundary to meet with the parish of Hornsey at its north.
 The area that became Archway is located at the northwestern part of this parish.
 The parish was government by the St Mary Islington open vestry.
 The vestry was incorporated by the Metropolis Management Act 1855 as an administrative vestry and the boundary with Hornsey to the north also became the northern limit of the London metropolitan district.

 Governance

 Archway is part of the Islington North Parliament constituency.
 It is mostly in the Islington ward of Junction, which is named after Junction Road and partly in the ward of Hillrise.
 Each ward elects three councillors to Islington London Borough Council.

 Demographics

+Archway has seen a significant shift in demographics through waves of migration and gentrification, and has a diverse population with a proportionally larger White British, Irish, Other White and Jewish populations compared to the London and Islington averages.

 The demographics of the two wards which Archway falls (predominantly in) are as follows:

 The Archway area has the highest percentages of Jews in Islington - at the 2021 Census the Archway East area was 2.9% Jewish, Archway West was 1.6% and Tufnell Park 2.8%.
 The community is largest in the Whitehall Park area (between Archway, Highgate and Crouch End) which is close to 10% Jewish.

 The Junction ward has the 4th highest percentage of White Irish people in wards in London.